archivesspace/tech-docs/stylesheets/STYLESHEETS_README.md

 ArchivesSpace Stylesheets
 =========================

-ArchivesSpace includes three stylesheets for you to transform exported into human-friendly formats.
+ArchivesSpace includes three stylesheets for you to transform exported data into human-friendly formats.
 The stylesheets included are as follows:

 * `as-eac-cpf-html.xsl`: Generates HTML from EAC-CPF records